A class of open surfaces with algorithmically solvable homeomorphism problem: Introduction

-Let $F$ be a possibly noncompact surface without boundary.
-The classical invariants which are used in the statement of the classification theorem are the genus, the orientability class, and the triple $(E(F),E'(F),E''(F))$ where $E(F)$ is the space of ends of $F$, $E'(F)$ is the closed subspace of nonplanar ends, and $E''(F)$ is the closed subspace of nonorientable ends.
+Let $M$ be a connected, possibly noncompact surface without boundary.
+The classical invariants which are used in the statement of the classification theorem are the genus $g(M)\in \nn \cup \{\infty\}$, the orientability class $o(M)$, and the triple $(E(M),E'(M),E''(M))$ where $E(M)$ is the space of ends of $M$, $E'(M)$ is the closed subspace of nonplanar ends, and $E''(M)$ is the closed subspace of nonorientable ends.
+Two such triples $(E,E',E'')$ and $(F,F',F'')$ are called \bydef{equivalent} if there is a homeomorphism $f:E\to E'$ such that $f(E')=F'$ and $f(E'')=F''$.
 Here is the statement of the classification theorem: